 Why is campus size so important?
 Well, here’s the thing…if you’re anything like me, living in a standard suburb, attending a pretty big public high school with just under 3,000 students, the idea of a school with 40,000 sounds strange and scary and big.
 But 1,500 people might be a little too small…I would suggest keeping a few different schools from “small,” “medium,” “large,” and “very large” categories, just to keep your options open, as long as it doesn’t interfere with your other wants.

 Another tip: Have an outlier.
 It’s always a good idea to keep one college in mind that is completely different from every other school on your list.
 For example, you could apply to one big public school if all your other schools are small, private liberal arts colleges.

 You’ve probably heard people tell you to choose some safety, target, and reach schools.
-You should definitely have an idea of colleges you think you can get into (which is why average GPA and SAT/ACT scores are on your quick facts sheet), but if your “stats” don’t necessarily match up with your school’s averages, that shouldn’t be a reason to cross out a school.
+You should definitely have an idea of colleges you think you can get into (which is why average GPA and SAT/ACT scores should be on your college quick facts sheet), but if your “stats” don’t necessarily match up with your school’s averages, that shouldn’t be a reason to cross out a school either.

-I know, acceptance rates are scary—but they don’t mean everything.
+I know, acceptance rates can be scary—but they don’t mean everything.
 Each school has a different review process, and most have an essay portion, which gives them a chance to evaluate you beyond your scores (it’s extra work on both sides, but it’s definitely your chance to shine).
-Some people are rejected from 40% schools but accepted to 16% schools, if that provides hope to anybody out there.
+Some people are rejected from 40% schools but accepted to 16% schools, if that gives hope to anybody out there.